1878 German federal election: Electoral system

 The election was held under general, equal, direct and secret suffrage.
 All German males over the age of 25 years were able to vote except for active members of the military and recipients of poor relief.
 The restrictions on the military were meant to keep it from becoming politicized, while men on relief were considered to be open to political manipulation.
 The constitutional guarantee of a secret vote was not safeguarded at the time, since ballot boxes and polling booths were not introduced until 1903.

-If no candidate in a district won an absolute majority of the votes, a runoff election was held between the first and second place finishers.
+If no candidate in a district won an absolute majority of the votes, a runoff election was held between the first- and second-place finishers.
 It was possible for a replacement candidate to be introduced in a runoff.

 Results

 As Bismarck had hoped, conservative parties were the clear winners in the election.
 Both the German Reich Party (also known as the Free Conservative Party) and the German Conservative Party picked up 19 seats.
 The National Liberals lost 30 seats but with 97 remained the strongest party in the Reichstag.
 In spite of the attacks against it, the Socialist Workers' Party (Social Democrats) lost just four seats.

 Turnout was 63%, only slightly higher than the previous two elections.

+Graph of the party split among 397 seats.